odpi/egeria-docs/site/docs/types/4/0435-Policy-Management-Capabilities.md

 The open metadata types are implemented as classifications.
-The classifications can be applied to [Referenceables](/egeria-docs/types/0/0010-Base-Model) so that they can be used to classify [solution components](/egeria-docs/types/7/0730-Solution-Components) during solution design and [software server capabilities](/egeria-docs/types/0/0042-Software-Server-Capabilities) for the running implementation.
+The classifications can be applied to [Referenceables](/egeria-docs/types/0/0010-Base-Model) so that they can be used to classify [solution components](/egeria-docs/types/7/0730-Solution-Components) during solution design and [software capabilities](/egeria-docs/types/0/0042-Software-Capabilities) for the running implementation.

 ![UML](0435-Policy-Management-Capabilities.svg)